Photographer recounts facing Dallas gunman

 “I was just praying in that corner that he wasn’t going to pass me,” Fox, 51, told The Associated Press.
 “I was just afraid he was going to be running with a gun.
 He was going to pass me, see me, identify me with the camera and shoot me.”

-The images Fox made offer a rare in-the-moment glimpse of the type of shooting American journalists have become accustomed to covering after the gunfire has stopped.
+Fox’s photos offer a rare in-the-moment glimpse of the type of shootings most Americans only see after the fact.
 In capturing the gunman approaching the doors of the federal building, Fox said he acted on instinct reinforced by his colleagues’ experiences blocks away a few years earlier.

 Brian Isaack Clyde’s assault on the Earle Cabell Federal Building marks downtown Dallas’ second high-profile shooting by a U.S. Army veteran in less than three years.
 In July 2016, Micah Johnson shot and killed five law enforcement officers and wounded nine others before police killed him.
 But Clyde was the only fatality Monday.